The Last of Us season 2: Audience response

-The season was the subject of review bombing on Rotten Tomatoes, sitting at a 61% approval rating after the first episode and dropping to 49% after the third and 39% after the sixth.
-Similar bombing occurred on Metacritic, resulting in a user review score of 3.6/10 at its nadir, with 62% classified as "negative".
-The initial backlash criticized Ramsey and Dever's lack of resemblance to their in-game characters, the manner of Joel's death, and some of the larger changes from the source material, such as Abby's arc.
-As the season aired, journalists attributed much of the later backlash to a homophobic response to Ellie and Dina's love story and complaints about "woke culture"; Varietys Matt Minton called it "a sad reflection of the kind of hateful rhetoric becoming more and more common under the political climate".
-The fourth episode—which features a sex scene with Ellie and Dina—was the lowest-rated on IMDb, with over 20% of users scoring 1/10.
+The season was review bombed on Rotten Tomatoes, dropping from a 61% approval rating after the first episode to 49% after the third, 39% after the sixth, and 37% after the finale.
+Similar bombing occurred on Metacritic, resulting in a user review score of 3.6/10 at its nadir, with 62% classified "negative".
+Initial backlash criticized Ramsey and Dever's lack of resemblance to their in-game characters, Joel's death and absence, and larger changes from the games like Abby's arc and Ellie's light-hearted attitude.
+As the season aired, journalists attributed much of the later backlash to complaints about "woke culture" and homophobia regarding Ellie and Dina's love story; Varietys Matt Minton called it "a sad reflection of the kind of hateful rhetoric becoming more and more common under the political climate".
+The fourth episode—featuring Ellie and Dina's sex scene—was the lowest-rated on IMDb, with over 20% of users scoring 1/10.

 GameSpots Lan Pitts noted most user reviews contained "nothing of nuance or value".
-While some users criticized Ramsey's acting, several mocked their appearance and gender identity; with Reddit communities largely dedicated to criticism and memes about their looks.
+While some users criticized Ramsey's acting, several mocked their appearance and gender identity, with Reddit communities largely dedicated to criticism and memes about their looks.
 Journalists identified a trend in young, female-presenting actors being targeted for their roles, such as Halle Bailey for The Little Mermaid (2023) and Rachel Zegler for Snow White (2025), sparking comparisons to Gamergate.
 Slates Rebecca Onion lamented the inability to criticize the show without contributing to the online backlash.
 Many journalists compared the response to the video game, which was similarly review bombed; some—including Laura Bailey, who portrays Abby in the game—felt selected scenes were adapted differently in response to the game's backlash, like presenting Abby more sympathetically from her first appearance.
-Ramsey recommended that viewers who hate the series should "just play the game again".
+Ramsey recommended that viewers who hate the series should "just play the game again ... but if you do wanna watch it, then I hope you enjoy it".